Consistency model: Entry consistency

 This is a variant of the release consistency model.
 It also requires the use of acquire and release instructions to explicitly state an entry or exit to a critical section.
 However, under entry consistency, every shared variable is assigned a synchronization variable specific to it.
 This way, only when the acquire is to variable x, all operations related to x need to be completed with respect to that processor.
 This allows concurrent operations of different critical sections of different shared variables to occur.
 Concurrency cannot be seen for critical operations on the same shared variable.
 Such a consistency model will be useful when different matrix elements can be processed at the same time.

 Local consistency

 In local consistency, each process performs its own operations in the order defined by its program.
 There is no constraint on the ordering in which the write operations of other processes appear to be performed.
 Local consistency is the weakest consistency model in shared memory systems.

 General consistency

 In general consistency, all the copies of a memory location are eventually identical after all processes' writes are completed.

 Eventual consistency

-An eventual consistency is a weak consistency model in the system with the lack of simultaneous updates.
+An eventual consistency is a weak consistency model in a system with the lack of simultaneous updates.
 It defines that if no update takes a very long time, all replicas eventually become consistent.